Jennifer Knapp, Interim Chair

 The Theatre Department is an accredited member of the National Association of Schools of Theatre.
-The program offers a major leading to a BA in Theatre with concentrations in Acting/Directing, Design/Technical Theatre, History/Criticism and Music Theatre.
-A minor in theatre is also an option.
+The program offers a major leading to a BA in Theatre with concentrations in Acting/Directing, Design/Technical Theatre, History/Dramaturgy/Criticism and Music Theatre.
+Minors in dance, live event design and theatre, are also options.
 The program includes introductory, intermediate and highly specialized advanced course work in all areas.

 Academic and Performance Programs:

 Our program provides students with the knowledge and skills to prepare for a career in the theatre and its related fields through a combination of academic and production experiences.
 The Department offers students training in the foundations of the history, theory and craft of theatre and promotes interdisciplinary and innovative connections while holding itself to high artistic standards of production in the context of a Liberal Arts education.

 The Theatre Department produces at least three major productions during the academic year staged in Waterman Theatre (a 420-seat proscenium theatre) and a flexible lab theatre space.
 Programming features the classics, contemporary drama and musicals as well as numerous smaller scale activities such as student theatre, workshop productions, collaborations with the Music Department, readings of original plays and workshops with visiting artists.
 The department supports productions presented by ARTSwego, a campus-based performing arts series.
 The department also participates regularly in the Kennedy Center American College Theatre Festival.
 Internships and study abroad opportunities are available and encouraged.